 We may contact you occasionally by post if you have told us you would like to hear from us this way.
-English Heritage operates on a number of social media platforms, such as Facebook and Instagram, in accordance with their own terms and conditions.
-We may try to match your email address with your social media account so we can tailor any advertising and reach you, and others like you, with relevant information about how you can support our cause.
-This information is always provided in an encrypted format.
-If you do not want to receive targeted advertising from us please refer to the privacy settings and instructions provided by the social media site.
+We may provide your email address and name to digital advertising or social media platforms, such as Facebook, Instagram and Google in accordance with their own terms and conditions.
+This is so we can reach you and others like you to enable us to tailor any advertising and to show relevant information about how you can support our cause.
+This data is always provided in an encrypted format so individuals cannot be identified and the data will not be used by social media companies for their own purposes.

 If you have applied to work for English Heritage, your personal information will only be processed for the purposes of recruitment, including processing your application and tracking recruitment statistics.
 You will not receive marketing communications, but you may receive job alerts by email if you have signed up to this service.